-This course provides analysis an on socioeconomic trends and issues affecting health nursing and care.
+This course provides analysis an on socioeconomic trends and issues affecting nursing and health care.
 Bioethics, healthcare legislation, public policy and roles of professional organizations are examined.
 Nursing leadership tasks are explored in relation to group dynamics, values clarification, and ethical decision making.
 Pre-requisites: NUR 500, 510, 511, 512, 516, 520, 546, 547.
 Co-requisites: NUR 513 A & B, 517, and 642.
-Units: 3